tgaspar/linux-fe/docs/workshop/usr-grp-perm.md

 The reason why you no longer able to do anything there is because this directory's usage is now limited only to the group `readers` and you're not part of it.
 We can change this, though:
 ```
-$ usermod -a -G readers user
+$ sudo usermod -a -G readers user
 ```

 > **Note**: `-a` stands for `append` and `-G` stands for a list of groups.
 To know more check the help page - `usermod --help`.

+After this, you still won't have the access to the directory.
+That is because the change of the groups come to affect only after we log out and back in.
+Do that through the desktop environment.

 Finally, we again gained power of the `only-readers` directory.
 Yay!